UPDATE - May 2009

 "What should I tell the AP?"

-"If it goes in and I deny it, people will believe me."
+"If it goes in and I deny it... people will believe me..."

-"The sympathy goes to me. . ."
+"The sympathy goes to me"

 "How's that for a spin. . ."

-"It's gonna appear as if I attempted suicide."
+"It's gonna appear that I attempted suicide."

 "It might even help sell records!"